 - The proposed trading hours are outside the usual business hours of shops in the vicinity (except in relation to a trader wishing to sell hot food, which will be considered on a site by site basis).

-The Council will usually grant consent for either 6 or 12 months, but will consider granting a one day consent for special occasions.
-Where a proposal contravenes any of the above, or is otherwise considered to be inappropriate, the Council will first consider whether any likely problems can be overcome by the imposition of conditions and, if not, will normally refuse the application.
+We will usually grant consent for either 6 or 12 months.
+We will consider granting a one day consent for special occasions.
+Where a proposal contravenes any of the above, or is otherwise considered to be inappropriate, we will first consider whether any likely problems can be overcome by the imposition of conditions and, if not, will normally refuse the application.

 Conditions to be imposed

 Conditions will only be imposed where reasonably necessary in all the circumstances.
 Conditions will normally be imposed in all cases specifying: